pukkaone/webappenhance/README.md

 ### Disable escaping

-Use a custom tag to surround JSP code in which you do not want EL expression values to be escaped:
+Use a custom tag to surround JSP code in which EL values should not be escaped:

     <%@ taglib prefix="enhance" uri="http://pukkaone.github.com/jsp" %>